garfieldw33/fog-of-world-custom-boundaries/README.md

 ## How to use these Snapshots?

-You may place the snapshots in this repo into your FoW database.
+You may place the snapshots in this repo (under dir [/Boundaries](https://github.com/garfieldw33/fog-of-world-custom-boundaries/tree/main/Boundaries)) into your FoW database.
 So the next time you visit Vatican City and really want to maximize your percentage, you'll know exactly which corners to go.

 <img width="451" height="488" alt="mapref" src="https://github.com/user-attachments/assets/10e277a8-4ad3-4bf1-b384-2c1730259078" />